mheese/journalbeat/README.md

 others.
 There are no intentions to add support for older systems that do not use journald.

+## Use Cases and Goals

+Besides from the obvious use case (log shipping) the goal of this project is also to provide a common source for more advanced topics like:
+- FIM (File Integrity Monitoring)
+- SIEM
+- Audit Logs / Monitoring

+This is all possible because of the tight integration of the Linux audit events into journald.
+That said _journalbeat_ can only provide the data source for these more advanced use cases.
+We need to develop additional pieces for monitoring and alerting - as well as hopefully a standardized Kibana dashboard to cover these features.

 ## Documentation

 None so far.
 As of this writing, this is the first commit.
 There are things to